wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Added: the ability to load CSS rules without the scoped attribute for the ones with the Auto-Insert option.
 * Changed: the method of rendering widget boxes not to use *display:none* for different screen max-widths.

 = 1.1.1.2 - 04/23/2013 =